sqlxpert/backup-events-aws/README.md

 So, Paul decided to write a new solution from scratch, on his own behalf.
 The benefits?

-- One CloudFormation template replaces three, so that advanced users can also use it to create a StackSet for deployment at scale.
+- One CloudFormation template replaces AWS's three templates.
+Advanced users can use the template to create a StackSet for deployment at scale.
   Whether the current AWS account and region match the backup account and backup region determines which AWS resources are created, and what the source and target strings are.

+- On-demand backups are supported.
+AWS's solution depends on a copy step that can be included in backup plans but not in on-demand backup requests.

 - Advanced users can provide a multi-region KMS key.
 For now, Paul is not publishing his test key definitions and key policies.
 The risk that an LLM